Mars Attacks!: Plot

-After a failed attempt to assassinate Dale in which a disguised Martian is killed, the Martians invade Earth in droves, starting with Washington, D.C. and quickly spreading around the globe.
-As they attack the White House, the U.S. Secret Service evacuates Dale, but Marsha is crushed to death by the Nancy Reagan chandelier and Taffy is separated from them during the chaos.
-After the President of France is assassinated by the Martians that night, the U.S. government attempts a nuclear attack on the Martian mothership, but that proves futile and the Martians continue destroying Earth and start defacing and vandalizing world landmarks.
-Eventually, the Martian leader and two other Martians breach the bunker where Dale has been taken and reduce Decker to the size of an insect before killing him.
-The Martians kill everyone else in the bunker except for Dale, who makes an impassioned speech in an attempt to plead for peace and his life.
-The Martian leader appears to be moved by the speech and seemingly agrees to a truce with Dale, but then uses a gadget disguised as a hand to kill him.
+After a failed attempt to assassinate Dale using a disguised Martian, the Martians declare war and invade Earth in droves, starting with Washington, D.C., and quickly spreading around the globe.
+As they attack the White House, the U.S. Secret Service evacuates Dale, but Marsha is killed while Taffy is separated during the chaos.
+After the president of France is assassinated by the Martians that night, the U.S. government attempts a nuclear attack on the Martian mothership, but that proves futile.
+Eventually, two Martians, led by their leader, breach the bunker where Dale has been taken, and kill Decker and everyone else in the bunker except for Dale, who makes an impassioned speech in an attempt to plead for peace.
+The Martian leader seemingly agrees to a truce with Dale, but then uses a gadget disguised as a hand to assassinate him.

-As the Martians ravage Las Vegas, Byron Williams, a former world champion boxer turned casino employee, leads a small group of survivors consisting of Barbara Land, singer Tom Jones and Byron's co-worker waitress Cindy to escape the city with a small two-engine plane.
-As soon as they enter the plane, they discover a large group of Martians (along with the ambassador) stationed there as they are preparing to take off.
-Byron creates a diversion by challenging them to a fistfight.
-While he succeeds in killing the ambassador, he is outnumbered and overwhelmed by the other Martians, but Tom, Barbara and Cindy escape.
+As the Martians ravage Las Vegas, Byron Williams, a former world-champion boxer turned casino employee, leads a small group of survivors consisting of Barbara Land, singer Tom Jones, and Byron's waitress co-worker Cindy to escape the city in a small turboprop plane.
+As soon as they enter the plane, the group discover a large platoon of Martians (along with the ambassador) stationed there, as they are preparing to take off.
+Byron creates a diversion by challenging the Martians to a fistfight.
+While he succeeds in killing the ambassador, Byron is outnumbered and overwhelmed by the other Martians, but Jones, Barbara, and Cindy escape.

-While going to rescue his grandmother, Florence, Billy-Glenn's brother Richie discovers that the Martians' heads explode when they hear Slim Whitman's "Indian Love Call".
-Richie and Florence then drive around town, using the song to kill Martians, and broadcast the song on a local radio station.
+While going to rescue his grandmother Florence, Billy-Glenn's brother Richie discovers the Martians' weakness: Slim Whitman's "Indian Love Call".
+Richie and Florence then drive around town, using the song to kill Martians and broadcast the song on a local radio station.
 Thereafter, armed forces broadcast the song around the globe, killing the Martian leader and most, if not all, of the other Martians.
-Nathalie and Kessler's disembodied heads kiss while the Martian spaceship they are on crashes into the ocean, killing both of them.
+Nathalie and Kessler's disembodied heads accept their fate as the Martian mothership they are on crashes into the ocean.

 In the aftermath, Barbara, Cindy, and Jones emerge from a cave with some wild animals to see dozens of crashed Martian ships in Lake Tahoe.
 Taffy awards Richie and Florence the Medal of Honor.
-Byron, who survived the Martian brawl, arrives in Washington, D.C. to reunite with his former wife Louise and their two sons Cedric and Neville as the devastation is being cleaned up.
+Byron, who survived the Martian brawl, arrives in Washington, D.C., to reunite with his former wife Louise and their two sons Cedric and Neville, as the devastation is being cleaned up.